Ahlfeldt/ABRSQOL-toolkit/Python/README.md

 ## Ready-to-use script

-If you are new to R, you may find it useful to execute the Example.R script saved in this folder.
+If you are new to Python, you may find it useful to execute the Example.py (or Example.ipynb) script saved in this folder.
 It will install the package, load the testing data set, generate a quality-of-life index, and save it to your working directory.
 It should be straightforward to adapt the script to your data and preferred parameter values.